pygfx/wgpu-py/README.md

 *The wgpu-API has not settled yet, use with care!*

-* Coverage of the WebGPU spec is nearly complete.
+* Coverage of the WebGPU spec is complete enough to build e.g. [pygfx](https://github.com/pygfx/pygfx).
 * Test coverage of the API is 100%.
 * Support for Windows, Linux, and MacOS (Intel and M1).
 * Until WebGPU settles as a standard, its specification